fd308-dev/final-my-first-repo-2025/README.md

 pip install -r requirements.txt
 Secret Credentials
 For the stocks dashboard, you will need to acquire a "premium" AlphaVantage API key (from the prof) and supply it as an environment variable.
-Create a local ".env" file and place inside contents like the following:
+Create a local ".env" file and plafce inside contents like the following:

 # replace "demo" with your premium key:
 ALPHAVANTAGE_API_KEY="demo"